wboykinm/billmorris.io/blog/content/posts/2022-05-07_hadrian/index.md

 ![1](images/1.jpg)

 ### Thirlwall Castle
-I detected the tiniest note of defensiveness in the language on the sign here.
-In this case it was "recycled" rather than stolen Roman stone and "meant as a defense against the Scots", which of course the wall itself had not been doing I'm sure.
-From what I've read, there's more than a change in defensive strategies going on here, from full frontier wall to individual keeps.
-There's a whole shift in political structure, with a Norman aristocracy afraid of its own people, and trying to keep them out as much as any invaders.
+I detected the tiniest note of defensiveness in the language on the intepretive sign here.
+In this case it was "recycled" rather than stolen Roman stone and "meant as a defense against the Scots", which of course the wall itself had not been doing 🙄.
+From what I've read, there's more than a change in defensive strategies going on here, from a full frontier wall to individual keeps over hundreds of years.
+This particular castle tells the story of a 12th-century shift in political structure, with a Norman aristocracy afraid of its own people, and trying to keep _them_ out as much as any invaders.

-It's fun to imagine this almost as a LEGO animation, with bricks being sucked away from the long wall and - with a satisfying clatter - forming this castle on a hill, then after some time sucked away again into individual houses and farm walls.
+It's fun to imagine this as a LEGO animation, with bricks being sucked away from the long wall and - with a satisfying clatter - forming this castle on a hill, then after some time sucked away again into individual houses and farm walls.

 ![2](images/2.jpg)

 ### Walltown
 Another contrast I'm trying to wrap my head around is the fact that here they say deliberately to walk on untrodden turf.
 On the Appalachian trail and its various derivatives, the ethic is always to walk in the muck or on rocks.
 It makes me wonder what sort of supernatural turf this is, that it can handle thousands of feet as long as they're spread out.
-(On reflection I realized that this is because Vermont's Alpine vegetation is so dang sensitive to boots.)
+On reflection I realized that this is probably because Vermont's Alpine vegetation is so dang sensitive to boots, and the winters there are so much harsher.

 I'm in the high country now.
 Climbing around crags, and wondering why the Romans would even bother putting a wall at the top of some of these.
 They're too steep to climb as it is.

 The dew is still on the grass this morning, but I can see the path maybe already walked by others today snaking its way through the silvery-green pasture.

 ### Haltwhistle
 Doing a lot of wall jumping now.
-Meaning that there are three-step ladders going up one side and back down the other.
+There are three-step ladders going up one side and back down the other.
 One fence after another runs perpendicular into the farm wall where the defensive wall once stood, and then sweeps down the hill to the valley in the south.
 Long sheep paddocks, with lots of dividers to cross.

 As I walked through a farm just now, I noticed a calf laid out on its side next to a cow.
-It didn't look like it was feeding, it didn't look like it was moving.
+It didn't look like it was feeding; it didn't look like it was moving.
 I wondered if it was dead.
 Then I saw it was breathing steadily, and I realized I don't think I've ever seen a cow sleep like that before.
 That calf was knackered.

 ![3](images/3.jpg)

 ### Caw Gap
 And awkwardly running for a little bit there, to get ahead of at least a hundred day walkers who had just been disgorged from several tour buses.
 (I would later discover that this brought me another "seventh fastest in the world" record from Strava)

-I've identified in myself an occasional but rather ugly resentment for other people who are hiking on _my_ trail.
-Seems almost class-based sometimes, particularly when I start thinking about gear.
-I'll need to keep an eye out for that feeling, and suffocate it if it arises.
+I've identified in myself an occasional but rather ugly resentment for _other_ people who dare to hike on _my_ trail.
+This seems almost like a class-based sentiment sometimes, particularly when I start thinking about the gear that others wear, or fail to bring.
+I'll need to keep an eye out for that feeling, and suffocate it when it arises.

 ### Sycamore Gap
-I had about a 10-second window between groups of day walkers, but I did manage to get a photo with no one in it.
-I'm a bit unhappy that I was too early at Twice Brewed for a pint, but this section seems fraught with a combination of perfect vistas, historically fascinating locations, and absolute hordes of people.
+I had about a 10-second window between groups of day walkers, but I did manage to get a photo of the famous tree with no one around it.
+I'm a bit unhappy that I was too early at Twice Brewed for a pint, but this section seems fraught with a combination of perfect vistas, historically fascinating locations, and hordes of people.
 I kept moving after I sent a message home.

 ![4](images/4.jpg)